aisafety683-ux/The-Cognitive-Immersion-Gambit-GPT-OSS-20b-Red-Teaming/README.md

     *(Note: Ensure you also have any oracle models used, e.g., `Godmoded/llama3-lexi-uncensored`)*

 3.  **Open and run the Jupyter Notebook:**
-    The `Red_Teaming_Gambits.ipynb` notebook contains the executable code for all findings.
+    The `sota-gpt-oss-20b-red-teaming-long-horizon-data-cut-3.ipynb` notebook contains the executable code for all findings.
 Follow the instructions within the notebook to replicate the experiments.

 ## Conclusion & Implications